SohhamSeal/Fisher-Faces/Code/Preprocessing/README.md

 # Celebrity Face Image Dataset Processing

+> [!NOTE]
+> The preprocessing step is optional, depending on the type of available data.
+Proceeding without preprocessing is feasible, but it's essential to note that skipping this step may lead to a notable decrease in accuracy.

 ## Overview

 This repository presents a comprehensive solution for the streamlined processing of a celebrity face image dataset, specifically the [Celebrity Face Image Dataset on Kaggle](https://www.kaggle.com/datasets/vishesh1412/celebrity-face-image-dataset).
 Similar to many other datasets, this collection features images of celebrities captured in diverse poses and backgrounds, necessitating a focused approach towards the Region Of Interest (ROI) for precise facial analysis.